 My research interests broadly lie in human-computer interaction, although I strongly believe that the most interesting problems require a highly interdisciplinary approach.
-To that end, I'm interested in topics such as computer-supported cooperative work (CSCW), social computing, visualization, computational linguistics, machine learning, statistics, computer networking, experimental psychology, and social science.
+Specific areas I'm interested in include social computing, experimental psychology, social science, visualization, computational linguistics, machine learning, and statistics.

 I've worked on a number of interesting projects at IBM, including:

 - Mobile apps to influence healthy habit formation

 - Mobile and wearable solutions for improving field worker productivity and safety